Tea-naa/Project1/README.md

 ideas for future improvements (3):
 1. Working forms
-2. more engaging/animated cards
+2. More engaging/animated cards
-3. better pixels of images for carousel
+3. Better pixels of images for carousel